indieweb/wordpress-micropub/readme.txt

 == Description ==

 Micropub is an open API standard that is used to create posts on your site using third-party clients.
 Web apps and native apps (e.g. iPhone, Android) can use Micropub to post short notes, photos, events or other posts to your own site, similar to a Twitter client posting to Twitter.com.
-Requires the IndieAuth plugin.
+Requires the IndieAuth plugin for authentication.

 [![Travis CI](https://travis-ci.org/indieweb/wordpress-micropub.svg?branch=master)](https://travis-ci.org/indieweb/wordpress-micropub)